Madison Genesis: Team progression

 On the road, the team remained at the forefront of the British domestic scene, with Tom Stewart recording wins at the Lincoln GP, Velothon Wales and GP of Wales.
 Gruffudd Lewis wore the Best British Rider jersey at the Tour de Yorkshire while also scoring 2nd at the Cicle Classic 1.2, Tobyn Horton scored a top-ten position at RideLondon, while Erick Rowsell survived in the breakaway to finish third on stage five of the Tour of Britain.

-In 2017 the team signed four new riders - Alex Paton, Johnny McEvoy, Rich Handley and Connor Swift - with Tristan Robins, Felix English and Tom Stewart departing.
+In 2017 the team signed four new riders - Alex Paton, Johnny McEvoy, Rich Handley and Connor Swift - with Tristan Robbins, Felix English and Tom Stewart departing.

 Connor Swift scored all three of the team's victories, with two coming at the Tour Series and one at the Leicester Castle Classic.

 After the 2017 Tour of Britain, Mike Northey stepped down from his role as team manager to return home to his family in New Zealand.

 In October 2017, Colin Sturgess was named as the team's new manager and five new signings were announced.
 George Atkins, Mike Cuming, Isaac Mundy, George Pym and Neil van der Ploeg all joined the 12-rider squad.

 Success followed with Johnny McEvoy winning the Spring Cup series and Connor Swift becoming British national road race champion and winning the Wales Open Crit.

 In October 2018, it was announced that Sturgess would depart the team, and Roger Hammond would return as manager.

 Five new riders were announced for 2019 - Ian Bibby, Joe Laverick, Tom Moses, Jon Mould and Joey Walker.

 In 2019 the team enjoyed success with Connor Swift and Joey Walker taking individual Tour Series victories, Ian Bibby winning the Lancaster GP and Matt Holmes winning the Manx International, finishing sixth at the Tour de Yorkshire and the best placed British rider at the Tour of Britain, with 15th overall.